The Million Things That Never Happened

 The Million Things That Never Happened is a 2021 studio album by the English singer Billy Bragg.
-The title track refers to various social events which could not take place due to lockdowns in the COVID-19 pandemic.
+The title track refers to various social events that could not take place due to lockdowns in the COVID-19 pandemic.

 Background

 Bragg describes the album as "first pandemic blues album of our times but also a heartfelt paean to human resilience."
-The album was produced by Romeo Stodart, of The Magic Numbers, with Dave Izumi.
-The instrumentation includes a 1960s mellotron, which provided a "wonderful kind of woozy, dreamlike sound," according to Bragg.
+The album was produced by Romeo Stodart, of the Magic Numbers, with Dave Izumi.
+The instrumentation includes a 1960s mellotron, which provided a "wonderful kind of woozy, dreamlike sound", according to Bragg.